Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Detailed Experiment Setting

-\item \textbf{Hopper - Enlarged Head:} The head size has been modified, and the torso geometry's radius has been increased from \texttt{0.05} to \texttt{0.125}.
-This adjustment primarily affects the capsule-shaped geometry, enlarging its size and potentially increasing its thickness in the simulation.
-The detailed modifications to the XML file are as follows:

-\item \textbf{HalfCheetah - No Thighs:} The thigh size has been modified, and the geometry has been altered to nearly zero length.
-The capsule radius remains unchanged keeping \texttt{0.046}.
-The detailed modifications to the XML file are as follows:

-\end{itemize} \end{itemize} For the source datasets, we employ the BodyMass shift and JointNoise shift datasets from \citep{liu2022dara}.
-The Kinematic Shift and Morphology Shift datasets are collected using the same methodology as in D4RL.
+For the source datasets, we utilize the BodyMass Shift and JointNoise Shift datasets from \citep{liu2022dara}.
+Additionally, in our ablation study, we explore variations of BodyMass and JointNoise shifts beyond those specified in \Cref{tb:env detail}.
+We also collect medium-level source datasets for the Hopper, Walker2D, and HalfCheetah environments.
 Behavior policies are generated by training agents with SAC using rlkit (\hyperlink{https://github.com/vitchyr/rlkit}{https://github.com/vitchyr/rlkit}), with checkpoints used for dataset collection.
-We collect the Random, Medium, Medium Replay, and Medium Expert datasets, each corresponding to different performance levels based on their respective SAC checkpoints.
-Table \Cref{tab:sac_perform} provides details about the SAC checkpoints.
-Additionally, for the ablation study, we explore different BodyMass and JointNoise shifts compared to those specified in \Cref{tb:env detail}.
-We also collect medium-level source datasets for the Hopper, Walker2D, and HalfCheetah environments.
-For the JointNoise shift setting datasets, instead of training a new SAC policy and using it to collect data through interaction with the environment, we introduce random noise from a specified range directly to the actions.
+We construct the Random, Medium, Medium Replay, and Medium Expert datasets, each reflecting different performance levels determined by their corresponding SAC checkpoints.
+For the JointNoise Shift setting, instead of training a new SAC policy and collecting data through environment interaction, we introduce random noise within a specified range directly to the actions.